 Bachelor of Kinesiology

-Students may apply for admission into the School of Human Kinetics and Recreation directly from high school by indicating their desired degree option in the appropriate place on the University Application for Admission/Readmission.
-The application and supporting documentation is required by the March 1 deadline.
-Direct entry into the program from high school is competitive for a limited number of placements and is subject to the applicant meeting the general admission requirements for Memorial University.
-Meeting the minimum admission requirements does not guarantee a student’s acceptance into the program.
+You may apply for admission into the School of Human Kinetics and Recreation directly from high school by indicating your desired degree option in the appropriate place on the undergraduate application for admission.
+Direct entry into the program from high school is competitive for a limited number of placements and is subject to meeting the general admission requirements for Memorial University.
+Meeting the minimum admission requirements does not guarantee your acceptance into the program.

 - health and wellness specialist

 Note: some of these careers may call for supplementary education or preparation in the form of graduate studies, experiential learning or professional courses and exams.